owncast/owncast.github.io/content/releases/owncast-0.0.8.md

 - Remove the unnecessary websocket connection from the embed player [#1164](https://github.com/owncast/owncast/issues/1164)

-- /api/integrations/chat/user is no longer supported, removing the ability to send a chat message as arbitrary users. [#1092](https://github.com/owncast/owncast/issues/1092)
+- /api/integrations/chat/user is no longer supported, removing the ability to send a chat message as arbitrary users [#1092](https://github.com/owncast/owncast/issues/1092)

-- /api/chat is no longer publicly available. [#1085](https://github.com/owncast/owncast/issues/1085)
+- /api/chat is no longer publicly available [#1085](https://github.com/owncast/owncast/issues/1085)

-- Websocket is no longer publicly available.
+- Websocket is no longer publicly available

 ## Thank you to our contributors!